BRICS: Financial architecture

-The New Development Bank (NDB) is based in Shanghai.

 The New Development Bank (NDB) and Contingent Reserve Arrangement (CRA) were signed into treaty at the 2014 BRICS summit in Brazil.

-The group is dominated by China, which has the largest share of the group's GDP, accounting to about 70% of the organization total.
+The group is dominated by China, which has the largest share of the group's GDP, accounting for about 70% of the organization's total.
 The financial architecture of BRICS is made of the New Development Bank (NDB) and the Contingent Reserve Arrangement (CRA).
 These components were signed into a treaty in 2014 and became active in 2015.

 New Development Bank

 The New Development Bank (NDB), formally referred to as the BRICS Development Bank, is a multilateral development bank operated by the five BRICS states.
 The bank's primary focus of lending is infrastructure projects with authorized lending of up to $34 billion annually.
 South Africa hosts the African headquarters of the bank.
 The bank has a starting capital of $50 billion, with wealth increased to $100 billion over time.
 Brazil, Russia, India, China, and South Africa initially contributed $10 billion each to bring the total to $50 billion.
 As of 2020, it had 53 projects underway worth around $15 billion.
 By 2024 the bank had approved more than $32 billion for 96 projects.
 In 2021, Bangladesh, Egypt, the United Arab Emirates and Uruguay joined the NDB.

 BRICS Contingent Reserve Arrangement

 The BRICS Contingent Reserve Arrangement (CRA) is a framework for protecting against global liquidity pressures.
 This includes currency issues where members' national currencies are being adversely affected by global financial pressures.
 Emerging economies that experienced rapid economic liberalization went through increased economic volatility, bringing an uncertain macroeconomic environment.
 The CRA competes with the International Monetary Fund (IMF).
 Along with the New Development Bank, it is an example of increasing South-South cooperation.
 It was established in 2015 by the BRICS countries.
 The legal basis is formed by the Treaty for the Establishment of a BRICS Contingent Reserve Arrangement, signed in Fortaleza in July 2014.
-With its inaugural meetings of the BRICS CRA Governing Council and Standing Committee, held on 4 September 2015, in Ankara, Turkey.
+Its inaugural meetings of the BRICS CRA Governing Council and Standing Committee were held on 4 September 2015, in Ankara, Turkey.
 It entered into force upon ratification by all BRICS states, announced at the 7th BRICS summit in July 2015.